kobibasson/albiondata-client/INVENTORY_TRACKING.md

 - `items`: A map of items in your inventory, where the key is the item ID
   - `item_id`: The ID of the item
   - `quantity`: The quantity of the item
+  - `slot_id`: The slot ID of the item in your inventory
   - `last_seen`: The timestamp when the item was last seen (Unix timestamp)
 - `last_updated`: The timestamp when the inventory was last updated (Unix timestamp)